About Jiquilillo & The Rancho

 Three hours north of Jiquilillo, with a turquoise crater lake and stunning views of Honduras, El Salvador, and the Gulf of Fonseca, is Volcano Cosigüina.
 We can organize guided tours to the volcano, but it is possible to use local bus services and visit the volcano independently from Potosi or the quiet town of Cosigüina.
 Both towns offer affordable accommodation for travelers and nearby natural hot springs and pools are accessible in a day’s hike.
 It is now possible to reach Potosi directly via boat from El Salvador.

 The nearest cities to Jiquilillo are El Viejo and Chinandega located approximately two hours south via bus or one hour by car or truck.
 El Viejo and Chinandega offer facilities including banks, pharmacies, and grocery stores.

 The weather in Nicaragua is always hot, regardless of the time of year.
-The months of November through May are considered dry season, with almost no rain what-so-ever; June through August is the beginning of rainy season with an occasional evening shower; the brunt of the rainy season is September and October when it can rain for weeks at a time without letting up.
+The months of November through May are considered dry season, with almost no rain what-so-ever; June through August is the beginning of rainy season with an occasional evening shower; the brunt of the rainy season is September and October when it can rain off-and-on for weeks at a time.

 Temperatures typically stay in the high 80’s mid 90’s throughout the day; in the evenings temperatures rarely dip below mid 60’s.
 Thanks to our coastal location we have the benefits of the refreshing sea breeze, and the ocean is always at hand to cool off.